10th anniversary of AIM ISA – now more attractive than ever to IHT-relief seeking investors?

 Our ‘Featured Offers’ are the current offers we consider to have the most investment merit – this is not personal advice and you should form your own view.

 This is the largest AIM IHT portfolio, run by one of the most experienced AIM managers.
 The investment team manages £2.1 billion across UK quoted company funds, including the Octopus AIM VCTs.

 The Octopus AIM IHT portfolio launched in 2005.
 It seeks to invest in businesses with growth potential, a strong market position and a proven management team.
 Therefore, companies in the portfolio tend to be larger than one might expect, with an average market value of £682.7 million (March 2023).

 RC Brown is a boutique investment management business with £357 million of assets under management, of which £36.2 million is held within the AIM IHT service (March 2023).

 The team applies the same investment strategy to this portfolio it has followed since the company was founded, in 1990: it looks to invest in new share issues of companies seeking capital for expansion.
 This leads the service to have a slight bias towards smaller companies.
 That said, more than c.60% of the portfolio is invested in businesses valued at greater than £250 million, with the average market cap for companies in the portfolio at £547.5 million (March 2023).

 Unicorn AIM IHT ISA

-Wealth Club aims to highlight investments we believe have merit, but you should form your own view.
-You should decide based on the provider's documents and ensure you have read and fully understand them before investing.
-This review is a marketing communication.
-It is not advice or a personal or research recommendation to buy the investment mentioned.
+Wealth Club aims to make it easier for experienced investors to find information on – and apply for – investments.
+You should base your investment decision on the offer documents and ensure you have read and fully understand them before investing.
+The information on this webpage is a marketing communication.
+It is not advice or a personal or research recommendation to buy any of the investments mentioned, nor does it include any opinion as to the present or future value or price of these investments.
 It does not satisfy legal requirements promoting investment research independence and is thus not subject to prohibitions on dealing ahead of its dissemination.